 “Moreover” indicates a change of topic from gifts to the resurrection.

 This is another appeal to the family of God.

 I declare to you the gospel which I preached to you,

-The gospel is the good newsthat Jesus died to forgive us our sins and give us eternal life.
+The gospel is the good news that Jesus died to forgive us for our sins and give us eternal life.
 The word “gospel” comes from two Greek words: good and message.
 The good news is that God Himself did something about our sin and our eternal relationship with Him.
-God made peace between Himself and sinful man by putting Jesus Christ to death for our sins and raising Him from the dead.
+God made peace between Himself and sinful man by putting Jesus Christ to die for our sins and raising Him from the dead.
 The good news is everlasting life.
 The gospel is not the life of Christ but the death of Christ.
 Paul used the word “declare,” which means state, set forth.
 Paul is going to declare plainly what the issues of the resurrection are all about.

 which also you received

 The Corinthian church believed the gospel at some point in the past, before the writing of First Corinthians.

 Christians stand on the gospel as their authority for eternal life, physical eternal life.
 At the point of their salvation, they received the ongoing results of the status quo of salvation.
 The gospel is the foundation for eternal life, and the eternal life lived in time.